U District Station

 - Digging.
 Bulldozers are removing dirt and materials from the light rail station box.
 As crews dig down, wood planks or "lagging" are being installed between the piles to form the underground station walls.
 Crews are using three types of devices to secure the walls: struts, cable tie-backs, and soil nails.
 The most visible supports are large pipes (3 to 3.5 feet in diameter) called struts.
 The struts span the station from east to west.
 The contractor will also drill horizontal holes between 50 and 120 feet long into the soil and install long cables, called tie-backs, into the holes and grout them in place.
 In select locations, crews will drill 40- to 45-foot long rods, called soil nails, into the soil to hold the station walls.

 Over 135,000 cubic yards of soil will be removed from the site (equates to over 40 Olympic size swimming pools).
 Crews will dig until they reach about 95 feet below ground.
-As of December 2014, approximately 40 percent (or 50,000 cubic yards) of soil has been excavated.
-Excavation will be ongoing through spring 2015.
+As of February 2015, approximately 50 percent (or 67,000 cubic yards) of soil has been excavated.
+Excavation will be ongoing through summer 2015.

 What to expect: